Texas A&M Distinguished Dissertation Award

 - Submit packet no later than March 8, 2021.

 Note: The nomination package must be sent as a single pdf document with the file saved as: last name of the nominee and department (e.g., Smith_History) to firstname.lastname@example.org.
 Please indicate the field of competition in the subject line.
 Mailed or faxed submissions will not be accepted.

 Four Texas A&M Distinguished Dissertation Awards, each consisting of an award of $1,000 and a certificate of recognition.

-Selection Process: The Office of Graduate and Professional Studies will name an Award Committee whose members have established records in the disciplinary areas under consideration.
+Selection Process: The Graduate and Professional School will name an Award Committee whose members have established records in the disciplinary areas under consideration.
 Additional consultation may be sought at the discretion of the committee members.
 The nominated dissertations should represent original work making an unusually significant contribution to the disciplines.
 Both methodological and substantive quality will be judged.